sebanc/linuxloops/Readme/Recommended-setups.md

 Ensure that you use grub2 as bootloader.

-Install your disk images with on the ext4 partition.
+Install your disk images on the ext4 partition.

 Optionaly, add entries in your fstab to automatically mount the other partitions you might want to access.